Tushar-Indurjeeth/cube-timer/README.md

 # Cube timer

-A dektop website to generate scrambles and save your times for 3x3 rubik's cube solves.
+A desktop website built using Next.js and Tailwind CSS to generate scrambles and save your times for 3x3 rubik's cube solves.
+Uses Google Authentication to sign into the website and Firebase to store and retrieve the data.

 ## Live demo